Aloha! I’ve been enjoying my ideal day again back in Honolulu… tennis in the morning, swim in the ocean, and work the rest of the day.

 THANK YOU FOR BEING YOU

-– John Burroughs
+– John Muir

 Cher was born into a family of metaphysicians, which allowed her innate nature for questioning reality the freedom to explore.
-She started traveling the world at age 17 to engage with different perspectives of spirituality and Mind/Body Medicine.
-At 30, she settled down in Hawaii to raise her kids and started her private practice as a Mind/Body/Spirit Educator, Therapist.
+She started traveling the world at age 17 to engage with different perspectives of spirituality and Mind/Body Medicine... with her home base being Honolulu Hawaii.
+At 25 she had her first child and started her private practice as a Mind/Body/Spirit Educator, Therapist.
 She also owned a Yoga School, founded a Divorce Center for Women, and was the founder of a Re-programming Center for Women and Children.
-Now her youngest child is going off to University, she is devoting the next phase of her life to travel the world and connect with as many people as possible - sharing her love and gratitude for life, our planet, all beings, and all that exists.
+Now she is an empty nester, she is devoting the next phase of her life to travel the world and connect with as many people as possible - sharing her love and gratitude for life, our planet, all beings, and all that exists.